-1. Introduction of health information labels on all alcohol products.
+2. Providing compulsory health information labels for alcohol products.

 The World Health Organization (WHO) finds that alcohol is the third most important avoidable cause of death and disability in developed societies like Australia.
 Given this finding, alcohol is not an ordinary commodity and should not be treated as one (Wodak 2003) - Alcohol is a drug - TOO!